gmoberg/CircadianRhythmGoggles/README.md

 ### Week 3: Baseline Demo
-EOG, ECG, RGBW LED strip with brightness and color control.

 For the baseline demo we replaced the board with an LED Strip.
 We attached the LED strip into our Goggles and wired it to an output pin from the MBED board.
 We were able to use a graphics library for the RGB LED except the strip that we had was RGBW instead of the basline RGB library.
 So we had to update the library to allow it to send more information and then we could control the LEDs.
 We got the change in color working and programmed it to change color and brightness along the trajectory given to us by the doctor.